CrazyForks/pdfpc-ts/README.md

 Supported keyboard shortcuts:

-* ←→ to navigate pages
+* ←→ - Navigate pages

-Theoretically supports fetching PDFs from the network.
-The PDF should be marked with Cross-Origin-Resource-Policy to allow requests.
-Currently, only example files from the same domain can be loaded because I was too lazy to modify the CSP.
+* Escape - End of Show

+PDFs can be retrieved from the network.
+The PDF should have its CORS request headers correctly set to indicate that the request is allowed.

 ## Limitations

 This project is good enough for my own use; I don't want to create a second PowerPoint.
+If you like Typst's layout but don't want to give up PowerPoint's rich features, I suggest printing each page of the PDF to PowerPoint as a background.

 * Mobile UI is not optimized
 * PDF format options are not as flexible as pdfpc